posix4e/rust-style/README.md

--h, --help                      - Show this message -w, --write                     - Overwrite the input files -V, --version                   - Print version info and exit -j, --output-replacements-json  - Outputs replacements as JSON --lines=<string>                - Formats lines specified, where
+-h, --help                      - Show this message -w, --write                     - Overwrite the input files -V, --version                   - Print version info and exit --output-replacements-json      - Outputs replacements as JSON --lines=<string>                - Formats lines specified, where
                                   <string> is <uint>:<uint> -
                                   the line number ranges.
 The values